 The next time you want a delicious steak, skip the steak house.
-Creating the perfect pan-seared steak is easy, cost-effective, and only requires a handful of ingredients.
+Creating the perfect seared steak is easy, cost-effective, and only requires a handful of ingredients.

-The cast-iron steak method lets you prepare a delicious pan-seared steak without going outside to the grill.
+The pan steak method lets you prepare a delicious pan-seared steak without going outside to the grill.
 It presents a golden-brown, caramelized exterior, and a meal to rival any commercial establishment.

 Follow our simple guide to learn how to sear a steak at home like a professional.

-The cast-iron steak method works with all cuts, so choosing which to sear is a matter of preference.
+The pan seared steak method works with all cuts, so choosing which to sear is a matter of preference.
 You typically want to find choice or prime cuts at a local butcher or a high-end grocery store—buying the best quality can still fit your budget.

 For any cut, you will want well-marbled steaks with plenty of fat for the juiciest and tastiest results.
 The biggest factor is in the thickness of the cut, though.

 Thick steaks take longer to cook but have a more forgiving window for appropriate cooking time.
 For the juiciest seared steaks, choose strip steak, ribeye, or T-bone cuts that are between one-and-a-half to two inches thick.